-- Must hold a Master of Science in Nursing (MSN) degree from a CCNE/NLNAC, ACEN, a CNEA accredited program, or from an accredited, GCU-approved college, university, or program. - 2.
-Possess a current unencumbered, unrestricted license as a registered nurse (RN) or ARNP certification in states where the ARNP is an upgrade of the RN license resulting in only one license that is both an RN and an ARNP license: - Canadian province (excluding Quebec), where they are employed as a RN. - o Meet the International Student Application Procedures.
+- Must hold a Master of Science in Nursing (MSN) degree from a CCNE/NLNAC, ACEN, a CNEA accredited program, or from an accredited, GCU-approved college, university, or program. - Possess a current unencumbered, unrestricted license as a registered nurse (RN) or ARNP certification in states where the ARNP is an upgrade of the RN license resulting in only one license that is both an RN and an ARNP license.